SumanClimate/NCL_install_mac_arm64/README.md

             set vendor  = Apple\
             breaksw\
   Add these lines in the ymake file at line 424-429.
 This “Darwin_arm64”, will be required to prepare the system file.\
+step 3: create a file Darwin_arm64.
+You can download it from here and edit based on your choice.\